WordPress/gutenberg/CONTRIBUTING.md

 define( 'GUTENBERG_WEBPACK_HMR', true );
 ```

 Build the project ( `npm run build` ), and start the hmr development server by running `npm run hot`.
-Any changes to files used by the editor ( `/editor` ), should be reflected in the browser without hot reloading.
+Any changes to files used by the editor ( `/editor` ), should be reflected in the browser without reloading the page.

 *Warning*: This is still an experimental development feature.